ktenney/duluth-sprint/README.md

 duluth-sprint
 =============

-The 2013 Duluth Leo Sprint
+The 2013 Duluth Leo Sprint.